 Don’t you ever just wish there was one lease that accommodated all rentals everywhere?
 Same.

 Of course, most leases do share the essentials: Start/end dates, rent amount, when it’s due, late payment rules, and signatures.
-But landlord-tenant laws vary from state-to-state, so it’s important to know your respective state lease laws to save yourself a whole lot of money down the line.
+Landlord-tenant laws vary from state-to-state, so it’s important to know your state lease laws.

 If you’re just starting to familiarize yourself with state rental laws, the internet can offer a wide variety of resources.
-However, it’s important to be aware that for as much research as you can do on the internet, it’s still…the internet.
+However, be aware that for as much research as you do on the internet, it’s still…the internet.

-But that’s not to say you can’t get started learning more about state lease laws right now from the Caymen Islands—or, you know, your couch.
+That’s not to say you can’t get started learning more about state lease laws right now.
+Even from the Caymen Islands—or, you know, your couch.
 Which is almost the same thing.

 What should I avoid when researching leases on the internet?